-The first thing you need to do to avoid being project selfish is recognise the signs that you’re heading that way.
+The first thing you need to do to avoid being project selfish and an overall selfish leader is recognise the signs that you’re heading that way.

 If you’re thinking and talking in terms of I rather than we, dominating resources and worrying about who is going to get credit for what, you might be heading towards project selfishness.

 Sometimes, there’s even a culture of project selfishness that you need to break free from.
 If everyone is always out for themselves and no one ever wants to share or compromise, you’re going to have a tough time getting anything done.